 Agricultural activity

-This section provides information about agricultural activity and its relationship to recreational water quality in Aotearoa New Zealand.
+This section provides information about agricultural activity and its relationship to recreational water quality in Aotearoa New Zealand, using data sourced from Statistics New Zealand.

 The agricultural sector plays an important role in New Zealand’s economy.
 However, poorly managed livestock and agricultural production can have a major impact on the environment.